18 March 2016 (updated 22 March 2019)

-We only take fit and proper decisions for the directors of the banks we supervise directly, i.e. significant banks in the euro area.
+We only take fit and proper decisions for the directors of the banks we supervise directly, i.e. significant banks under European banking supervision.
 For key function holders at these banks (e.g. heads of internal control functions when they are not part of the board of directors) we only take fit and proper decisions when required by national law.
 Fit and proper decisions for less significant banks are still taken by the national supervisors, except in the case of new bank licences.

 We conduct fit and proper assessments for newly appointed directors in accordance with the respective national laws implementing the Capital Requirements Directive.
 The appointees are assessed using the five fit and proper criteria set out in the Capital Requirements Directive:

 |Five criteria for fit and proper assessments|

 |Knowledge, skills and experience||Does the candidate have the knowledge, skills and experience necessary to take on a specific role in the bank?|

 |Reputation||Does the candidate have a criminal record or a history of administrative or tax irregularities?
 Is the candidate involved in pending legal proceedings?|